top of page

 These ETFs generate income by selling covered call options on major stock indexes, trading upside potential for steady monthly payouts.

-Covered call funds remain some of the best monthly dividend ETFs for high income.
-They aim to deliver reliable monthly distributions, though long-term growth can be limited because call-writing caps upside.
+These funds remain some of the best monthly dividend ETFs for high income, though long-term growth tends to lag the broader market because of those caps.

 2. Preferred Stock Monthly Income ETFs